reactgraphqlacademy/fb-messenger/README.md

 ### We recommend you to start from top to bottom, and refactor, refactor, refactor

-1. Refactor the “footer” section by creating a stateless component (just like Modal).
-Make sure everything works.
+1. Replace the “footer” HTML at the bottom of App.js using the src/Footer.js component.

 2. Refactor the topbar section  by creating a stateless component and pass the dependencies via props.
 Make sure everything works Hint: this will be similar to Modal.js